ivansansao/Car-IA-V2/README.md

-o   | Activates collision between cars p   | Pause q   | Start using saved weights or not r   | Shows a list of track slots s   | Shows sensors t   | Stop the 'timer' w   | Toggle slot display
+o   | Activates collision between cars p   | Pause q   | Start using saved weights or not r   | Deletes all vehices clearing weights to start from the zero s   | Shows sensors t   | Stop the 'timer' w   | Toggle slot display